Andyinater/AutoGen_IterativeCoding/README.md

 You can run the scripts written to the project folder while in the iteration phase.
 Instead of entering `exit` to end the conversation and move to the next agent, you can provide feedback directly to the Coder or Reviewer.
 They will return updated code or comments.
 Enter `exit` when you are ready to continue.

+For example, imagine you have asked for "an app that lets me play Tetris".
+After some iterations, the Reviewer may conclude that the code is performant and meets the requirements of the plan.
+However, when you test the script yourself, you realize the blocks are falling far too fast for a human to react to.
+You can tell the Reviewer this and they will revise their comments accordingly.
+You can then continue to the next iteration where the Coder will adjust the script to (hopefully!) solve the issue.

 ## Continuing a Project

 When re-running `main.py`, the program checks for existing projects in the `IterCode_Projects` folder.
 If it finds existing projects, you will be asked if you want to start a new project or continue an existing project.